-This special box could be placed next to the writing-drawing tools, at home, or in a classroom, and freely used by children.
-However, it is better if, for the first time, you present it trying to create a special atmosphere of suspence.
+This special box could be placed next to the writing-drawing tools and freely used by children.
+However, it is better if you initially present it to children as a very special, intriguing thing.
 “What is going to be inside?
 Who will come out from it?”
 When the character comes out, children are usually surprised and curious.
 Then, you can wonder and investigate together: who is he?
 What is she doing?
 What’s his name?
 Where does she live?

 Invite children to take cues from the various facial expressions and postures of the figures, trying to imagine what may have happened to the character: why has he become sad?
 Where is she running?
 Who’s chasing her?
 What is he looking for?
 Who is she angry with?
 After children defined some features and events, you can also propose to deepen these elements by seeking information through books or other sources.
 For example, if the character lives in the ocean, why don’t look for books or web images about marine environments?